Beakerboy/MS-Pcode-Assembler/Cache.md

     Example Data:

 ## F Section
 This is a 130 byte bock which is mostly -1 data elements.
-The four bytes at offset 0x1C matches he value at 0x34.
+The four bytes at offset 0x1C matches the value at 0x34.

     Example Data:
     00 00 FF FF 00 00 01 00 00 00 00 00 00 00 00 00  ................